 What is a branded parasol?

-A branded parasol is a large outdoor umbrella customised with your logo, colours or campaign messaging.Used at festivals, pop-ups, sampling activations, beer gardens, cafés and sports hospitality areas, they serve two purposes at once:
+A branded parasol is a large outdoor umbrella printed with your logo or design.You’ll typically see them at festivals, pop-ups, sampling activations, beer gardens and outdoor hospitality areas.
+They serve a simple dual purpose: providing shelter while making your brand visible from a distance.

 Why branded parasols work so well